wearefine/wpengine-jenkins-shared-libraries/README.md

 # wpengine-jenkins-shared-libraries

-Deploying your WPEnigne site on every change should be a smooth process.
-With this pipeline you can deploy to your main repo and let Jenkins take care of deploying it to WPEnigne.
+Deploying your WPEngine site on every change should be a smooth process.
+With this pipeline you can deploy to your main repo and let Jenkins take care of deploying it to WPEngine.

 ## Deployment Strategy